utat-ss/HERON-documentation/our-protocols/can.rst

 Optical sensor data from the experiment (wells with cells).

-TODO - confirm number of fields and mapping of field numbers
+TODO - confirm number of fields and mapping of field numbers - will be 32 in the end

 .. list-table:: Field numbers:
     :header-rows: 1